Ashutosh Kaushik: Personal life

-Kaushik was arrested in summer 2009 for riding a motorbike under the influence of alcohol.
+In 2009, Kaushik was arrested for riding a motorbike under the influence of alcohol.
 He was found guilty, fined, sentenced to one day in jail, and his license was suspended.
-In the 2020s, he has gone to court asking for the incident to be expunged from the internet under the right to be forgotten.
+In the 2021, he had gone to court asking for the incident to be expunged from the internet under the right to be forgotten.

-Kaushik and his wife, Arpita, a banker, married in 2020.
+In 2020, Kaushik married Arpita, a banker.